Giant density fluctuations in locally hyperuniform states

+By contrast, systems of orientationally-ordered active particles are notoriously characterized by giant number fluctuations (GNF).
+Large-length-scale density fluctuations exceed the ones of an equilibrium system, due to the slow decay of the two-point density correlation function which arises from the coupling with orientational order~\cite{ramaswamy2003, matter2022walking}.
+GNF occur without fine tuning of parameters and are predicted to appear generically in the orientationally ordered phase of active matter.
+GNF have been first predicted using fluctuating hydrodynamics~\cite{ramaswamy2003}, and afterwards observed in numerical~\cite{chate2006,Dey2012, ngo2014} and experimental realizations, including vibrated rods~\cite{narayan2007long}, vibrated polar disks \cite{Deseigne2010}, bacteria colonies \cite{Zhang2010collective}, and epithelial cells \cite{Giavazzi2017}.

-In contrast, systems of orientationally-ordered active particles generically display giant density fluctuations --often called giant number fluctuations (GNF) in this context-- without need for fine-tuning any parameter~\cite{ramaswamy2003,chate2006,ngo2014}.
-One may thus wonder how large-scale density fluctuations behave when a system of orientationally-ordered active particles (with inherently enhanced fluctuations) experiences an absorbing phase transition (that suppresses fluctuations).
-Indeed, many active particle systems could mix the key ingredients to GNF and hyperuniformity, for instance by experiencing alignment interactions (e.g., nematic or polar), and a motility triggered by interactions with neighbors which leads to an absorbing phase transition (as, e.g., in the ROM).
-Experimentally feasible systems may include, e.g., suspensions of rods-like particles under cyclic shear near their reversible-irreversible transition~\cite{trulssonDirectionalShearJamming2021}, assemblies of biological cells with stress-induced motility \cite{VedelPNAS2013,Putelat2018}, or swarms of microrobots \cite{muinos2021,benzion2023}.
+It is thus of interest to quantitatively characterize the density fluctuations in a system which mixes the key ingredients to GNF and hyperuniformity.
+Indeed, many active particle systems can potentially exhibit orientational order (e.g., due to alignment interactions) and an absorbing phase transition (e.g., due to a motility that is activated by the presence of neighbors).
+Experimentally feasible systems may include suspensions of rods-like particles under cyclic shear near their reversible-irreversible transition~\cite{franceschiniDynamicsNonBrownianFiber2014,trulssonDirectionalShearJamming2021}, Quincke rollers with neighbor-triggered motility \cite{LiuActivityPNAS2021}, assemblies of biological cells with stress-induced motility \cite{VedelPNAS2013,Putelat2018}, collections of active microtubules \cite{sumino2012large}, or swarms of macro- \cite{Chen2024Emergent} or micro-robots~\cite{muinos2021,benzion2023}.
 Understanding how the interplay of interaction-triggered motility and orientational order impacts large-scale density fluctuations may thus open avenues for designing active systems with self-organized complex states.